We continue to dive into the Telehealth sphere and this article is about the main and, probably, best part of Telehealth — Telemedicine.

 Technologies that are embedded with Telemedicine solutions, such as EHRs, AI diagnostics, and medical streaming devices, can better assist providers in diagnosis and treatment.
 The latter helps providers to monitor patients in real-time and adjust treatment plans as needed.
 This eventually leads to greater results for patients.

 Another benefit for providers is increased revenues.
 With Telemedicine use, doctors can see more patients without the need to hire more staff or increase office space.
-And it’s also more eco-friendly because lessens transportation needs: fewer hospital trips, which means fewer emissions to the atmosphere and fewer traffic jams.
+And it’s also more eco-friendly because it lessens transportation needs: fewer hospital trips, which means fewer emissions to the atmosphere and fewer traffic jams.

 However, Telemedicine also has several drawbacks — in its virtual interaction nature and because of social and technological barriers.